Louisiana (New France): Seven Years' War and its consequences

 The hostility between the French and British flared up again two years before the beginning of the Seven Years' War in Europe.
 In North America, the war became known as the French and Indian War.
 After some early victories from 1754 to 1757, thanks to help from their Native American allies, the French suffered several disastrous defeats in Canada from 1758 to 1760, culminating in the surrender of the capital city Quebec.
 With the loss of Canada, defense of Louisiana became impossible.

 The Treaty of Paris, signed on 10 February 1763, formalized the eviction of the French from North America.
-Canada and the east bank of the Mississippi were handed over to Great Britain (Province of Quebec (1763–91)).
+Canada and the east bank of the Mississippi were handed over to Great Britain (Province of Quebec (1763–1791)).
 New Orleans and the west bank of the river had been secretly given to Spain the previous year.
 This decision provoked the departure of a small number of settlers; however, the Spaniards effectively took control of their new territories, which they named Luisiana, rather late (in 1769), and there was not much Spanish immigration.
 To the East, the United States foresaw the conquest of the West; commercial navigation on the Mississippi was opened to Americans in 1795.

 Ephemeral renewal of French Louisiana

 During the French Revolution, Louisiana was agitated under Spanish control: certain French-speaking colonists sent petitions to the metropolis and the slaves attempted revolts in 1791 and 1795.

 The Third Treaty of San Ildefonso, signed in secrecy on October 1, 1800, envisaged the transfer of Western Louisiana as well as New Orleans to France in exchange for the Duchy of Parma.
 The transfer was confirmed by the Treaty of Aranjuez signed on March 21, 1801.
 However, Napoleon Bonaparte soon decided not to keep the immense territory.
-The army he sent to take possession of the colony was first required to put down a revolution in Saint-Domingue (now Haiti); its failure to do so, and the rupture of the Treaty of Amiens with the United Kingdom, prompted him to decide to sell Louisiana to the newly founded United States.
-This was done on April 30, 1803 for the sum of 80 million francs (15 million dollars).
+The forces he sent to take possession of Louisiana were first ordered to restore French control over the colony of Saint-Domingue; their failure to do so, and deteriorating Anglo-French relations, prompted him to decide to sell Louisiana to the United States.
+This was done on April 30, 1803, for the sum of 80 million francs (15 million dollars).
 American sovereignty was established on December 20, 1803.